Revolutionary Action: 2017: Protests against Presidential Decree No. 3

 On 5 March, in Brest, another protest action against decree No. 3 was held near the building of the city executive committee, which was unexpectedly led by a group of anarchists under black banners and with a banner "Official is the main parasite", which contained a link to the website of the Revolutionary Action.
 The anarchists made several speeches into a megaphone and provided an opportunity for any of the protesters to speak into it.
 Then a column of 1000–2000 protesters, led by a group of anarchists, chanting slogans, marched along Sovetskaya Street and blocked Masherov Avenue.
 The action ended after a short picket near the TsUM building.
 On the same day, 5 people were detained in Brest in connection with these events.

 On 13 March, the website of Revolutionary Action and the organization's community in social networks began to spread a call for protests in a number of Belarusian cities on 18–19 March.
 As a result, the actions were held in only five cities and a total of 200 to 500 people were gathered.
 The organization itself attributes such a low number of protesters to the refusal of a number of opposition media outlets to spread the anarchist call.

 After the dispersal of the 25 March demonstration in Minsk and the arrest of many protesters and anarchists, Revolutionary Action launched the BandaLuki project, in which it collects dossiers on employees of the Ministry of Internal Affairs, special services and state media workers who participated in repressions against the opposition and anarchists.

 2020 Belarusian protests

 Activists of the Revolutionary Action took active part in the 2020–2021 Belarusian protests.
 In the summer of 2020, the movement published a video instruction on how to participate in the clutch of protesters on its channel.
 In 2021, some of its members face charges under the accusation of establishment or leadership of a criminal organisation.
 The Belarus Solidarity Foundation opened a collection for one-off assistance to the families of the activists of the initiative.

-In November 2021, the Ministry of Internal Affairs declared Revolutionary Action's web resources an extremist organisation.
-Creation of an extremist organisation or participation in it is a criminal offence in Belarus.
+In November 2021, the Ministry of Internal Affairs declared Revolutionary Action's web resources an extremist group.
+Creation of an extremist group or participation in it is a criminal offence in Belarus.